ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/manny.md

 # Manny

 > "*Rightfull* owners"?
-Really?
-Jesus Christ, you're supposed to be a university; you're supposed to be smart...
+Bad manual!

-Anyway... we've arrived at the loops part!
+We've arrived at the loops-part!
 Do you already understand loops, and how/why they are used?
 If not, read the part below:

 > ## Why and when to use loops?
 >
-> Say, you have to write a program where you have to print something (let's say:
+> Say you have to write a program where you have to print something (let's say:
 > "Hello world") 1000 times.
 Are you gonna duplicate your `print`-statement a
 > 1000 times?
 Hell no!
 That sounds ridiculous.
 That is analogous to telling your
 > computer: "Hey, computer.
 Print 'Hello world'.
 Print 'Hello world'.
 Print 'Hello